-Type of mutation:
+Type of mutation

-Java Green is one of the three subspecies of one of the three species of peafowl found naturally in the wild.
+The Java Green variety is one of the three subspecies of one of the three species of peafowl found naturally in the wild.
 They are the most commonly raised green subspecies in captivity.
 In the wild, they are found in Java and on the Malay Peninsula, but are greatly endangered.

-Do they breed true?:
+Do they breed true?